Credible Carbon Project Criteria

 - Contact details

-The Credible Carbon registry only sells credits that have been shown to be real, measurable and permanent, and all credits listed in the registry have been audited by independent auditors.
+All credits listed in the registry have been audited by independent auditors.
 The audit process places an emphasis on:

 - The project’s existence and track-record (Credible Carbon does not sell credits from planned or undeveloped projects).

 - The functioning of the technology or programme responsible for mitigation, energy efficiency or sequestration.